Skip to content

 "https://genesis.r7.21no.de/api/connections/$APPPLICATION_ID/$CONNECTION_ID"

-(please note that re-connection logic might cause clients to reconnect after a termination)
+(please note that a re-connection logic might exist on the client)

 curl -X DELETE \